anjackson/anjackson.github.io/wa-apis/_drafts/outline.md

 Driving Crawls Via Annotations
 ==============================

 The heart of the idea was simple.
 Instead of starting with the metadata, we start with the live web.
-Each 'Target' in WCT is really very similar to a 'bookmark' in an social bookmarking service like [Pinboard](https://pinboard.in/), [Diigo](https://www.diigo.com/) or [Delicious](https://delicious.com/), except that as well as describing the web site, it should also drive the archiving of that site[^1].
+Each 'Target' in WCT is really very similar to a 'bookmark' in an social bookmarking service (like [Pinboard](https://pinboard.in/), [Diigo](https://www.diigo.com/) or [Delicious](https://delicious.com/)), except that as well as describing the web site, it should also drive the archiving of that site[^1].

 Once we have instances of those URLs and sites of interest, we can then apply the same annotation model to the material we have crawled.
 In particular, we can combine one or more targets with a selection of annotated instances to form a collection.
+These instance annotations could be quite similar to those supported by 'live web annotation' services like [Hypothes.is](https://hypothes.is/), and indeed this may provide a way for web archives to support and interoperate with services like that.

 Thinking in terms of annotations also makes is easier to peel processes apart from their results.
 For example, metadata that indicates whether we have passed those instances through a QA process can be record as annotations on our archived web, but the actual QA process itself can be done entirely outside of the tool.